-Nursing-Registered 201L Nurse Actions: Critical Biological and Psychosocial System Needs I tered 201.
+Nursing-Registered 201L Nurse Actions: Critical Biological and Psychosocial System Needs I

 Class Hours: 240 Laboratory total.
-Prerequisite: Nursing-Registered 102, 102L and concurrent enrollment in Nursing-Regis-
+Prerequisite: Nursing-Registered 102, 102L.
+Concurrent enrollment in Nursing-Registered 201

 Application of the nursing process in caring for adults and geriatric patients of diverse cultures with critical biological and psychosocial system needs in institutional and community settings.
 Application of psychomotor skills and analysis of concepts.
 Grade: Pass/No Pass Only.